alex028502/instructions/readme.md

 # Instructions

+I had two sets of instructions I wanted to write down for later, and figured it might be just as easy to do it somewhere public, in case somebody else could use them too, and to make it easier to find them when I need them.

+It turned out it wasn't "just as easy", but that's OK.

-I created this repo because I needed somewhere to put [these instructions](./gdb-arduino-sketch) for using gdb with the arduino platform with and STM32.
-They are mainly for me in the future but if they help anybody else, that's great too.
+[these instructions](./gdb-arduino-sketch) are for using gdb with the arduino platform and STM32.

-I structured the repo this way just in case I ever have another set of notes I want to commit to memory.
+[these instructions](./push-notification) are for sending yourself a test push notification (to see how they work) with just `curl`.